marcosuel/event-visualizer/README.md

 En
 * ~~Add a title for the events listed with date and time and some identifier (back and front)"~~

-"Enable Kafka authentication with TLS"
+* Enable Kafka authentication with TLS